Riley-Py/UWaterloo-Work/SCI 238/Chapter 4 - Making Sense of the Universe (Understanding Motion, Energy, Gravity)/Motion, Energy, Gravity.md

 - *Mass* - A measure of the amount of matter in an object
 - *Weight* - The force that a scale exerts upon an object
 	- Weightless in free-fall
+### Weight in Space
+- There is gravity in space
+- Weightlessness is due to constant state of free-fall